cvicens/archetype-operator/README.md

 * `service_account.yaml` definition of the service account our pod will use
 * `role.yaml` kubernetes role definition granting basic permissions over typical kubernetes objects, we won't change anything here because this role already provides the permissions needed regarding ConfigMaps
 * `role_binding.yaml` links role and service account
 * `crds` this folder contain the definition of the Custom Resource Definition (CRD) and an example of Custom Resource (CR).
-Take CR as an instance of a CRD.
+Take a CR as an instance of a CRD.

 ## Create a namespace to deploy our operator